- Metabolite of Lichens

 You are taking anticoagulants: Theoretically, usnic acid may have additive effects with anticoagulant medications.

-You are taking drugs that are substrates of Cytochrome P450 3A4: Usnic acid can decrease the effects of such drugs.
+You are taking CYP450 3A4 substrate drugs: Animal studies suggest usnic acid can decrease the effects of such drugs.
+Clinical relevance is not known.

 Mechanism of Action

-Usnic acid demonstrated antiproliferative effects against breast cancer cells independent of p53 activity (6).
-In lung cancer cells, usnic acid inhibited cell growth involving G0/G1 phase cell cycle arrest and induced cell death via mitochondrial membrane depolarization and induction of apoptosis (18).
+Other data suggest that usnic acid may protect gastric cells from drug-induced oxidative damage (1), and inhibit prostaglandin synthesis (2).
+Antiproliferative effects against breast cancer cells were independent of p53 activity (6).
+In lung cancer cells, it inhibited cell growth via G0/G1 phase cell cycle arrest and induced cell death via mitochondrial membrane depolarization and apoptotic induction (18).